neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/api.md

 ### SubmitQueryResult

-Submits a result of an Interchain Query execution to the chain.
-This message handling may include passing of the result to the query's owner smart contract for processing which might be a pretty gas-consumable operation.
+Submits the result of an Interchain Query execution to the chain.
+Handling this message may involve forwarding the result to the smart contract that owns the query for processing, which could require significant gas usage.

 - [Request model](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/interchainqueries/types#MsgSubmitQueryResult)
 - [Response model](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/interchainqueries/types#MsgSubmitQueryResultResponse)